ujjwalrg/BSTInternship/index.md

 ## Challenges and Learnings

-During the course of the project, I encountered several challenges, such as:
+During the course of the internship, I encountered several challenges, such as:

 1. **Unfamiliarity with the application codebase and underlying technology**: To address this, I spent time studying and analyzing the existing codebase and familiarizing myself with the technologies used.
 2. **Bug discovery and resolution**: Identified and resolved a bug where users could bypass the MFA screen by knowing specific endpoints.
 The issue was addressed by adding middleware to check MFA validation on every request.
 3. **Security assessments**: Conducted thorough security assessments to identify potential vulnerabilities and ensure adherence to best practices for secure MFA implementation.

-Throughout the project, I learned valuable lessons about implementing robust security measures in web applications and gained practical experience working with the technologies and methodologies used in the project.
+Throughout the internship, I learned valuable lessons about implementing robust security measures in web applications and gained practical experience working with the technologies and methodologies used in the project.